prefect-dbt

 include the PrefectDbtRunner

-class, which provides an improved interface for running dbt Core commands with better logging, failure handling, and additional features.
+class, which provides an improved interface for running dbt Core commands with better logging, failure handling, and automatic asset lineage.

 is inspired by the DbtRunner